ayushkr1208/Employee-Management-System/ems/README.md

 # Employee Management System

-A modern, full-stack Employee Management System (EMS) built with React.
+A modern, frontend-only Employee Management System (EMS) built with **React** and **Tailwind CSS**.
 This application allows an admin to manage employees and their tasks, while employees can view and update their assigned tasks.
+All data is stored in the browser using `localStorage.jsx`—no backend or server is required.
 The UI is clean, modern, and responsive, with separate login windows for admin and employees.

 ## Features